carlospzlz/dojo-learning-environment/README.md

 reasonable level.
 Overcoming this challenge led to significant improvements in the vision pipeline.

+Note that certain characters and scenarios can significantly increase segmentation difficulty, and fine-tuning the vision pipeline parameters would be necessary to achieve optimal results.

 # Future work

 Research suggests that for complex vision-based problems like this, a more